abruzzi/data-fetching-patterns-in-react/README.md

-# Data fetching patterns in React application
+# Data Fetching Patterns in Frontend Applications

 Today, most applications can send hundreds of requests for a single page.
 For example, my Twitter home page sends around 300 requests, and an Amazon product details page sends around 600 requests.
 Some of them are for static assets (JavaScript, CSS, font files, icons, etc.), but there are still around 100 requests for async data fetching - either for timelines, friends, or product recommendations, as well as analytics events.
 That’s quite a lot.